Introduction to Map object in JavaScript

 // Map(2) { 'name' => 'Atta', 'age' => 34 }

-Since the Map keys are unique, calling set() more than once with the same key won't add multiple key-value pairs.
-Instead, the value part is replaced with the newest value, as shown below:
+Since Map keys are unique, calling set() with the same key multiple times will update the value instead of creating multiple key-value pairs:

 const animals = new Map()